bodziosamolot/sourceGenerators/article.md

 #### Let's write our own Incremental Source Generator

-Best way to learn something is to create it on Your own.
+Best way to learn something is to create it on your own.
 I will skim over some important parts of an incremental source generator to get to the vital ones first.
 The generator has to implement the [IIncrementalGenerator](https://docs.microsoft.com/en-us/dotnet/api/microsoft.codeanalysis.iincrementalgenerator?view=roslyn-dotnet-4.1.0) interface.
 The interface consists of only one method:

 `Initialize(IncrementalGeneratorInitializationContext)`

 This *IncrementalGeneratorInitializationContext* is what gives us access to all the providers mentioned before.
 It is worth mentioning that the implementation of incremental source generator in this article is a functional one but it distilled so that we can focus on the most important things.
-It lacks some checks and operations You would normally add.
+It lacks some checks and operations you would normally add.

           public void Initialize(IncrementalGeneratorInitializationContext context)
           {